halostatue/text-hyphen/README.txt

 == DESCRIPTION:

+Text::Hyphen will hyphenate words using modified versions of TeX hyphenation patterns.

 Text::Hyphen will properly hyphenate various words according to the rules of the language the word is written in.
 The algorithm is based on that of the TeX typesetting system by Donald E. Knuth.
 This is based on the Perl implementation